robert-mccarthy-ca/modern-druid/README.md

+Part 11:
-Part 10: build team
+build team
 highlight what skills are needed which skills are missing? what skills do i bring?
-- Software Developer - I design solutions to solve ridiculous problems efficiently, correctly, and scalably how many people do we need? how much money will this actually take?
+- Software Developer - I design solutions to solve ridiculous problems efficiently, correctly, and scalably how many people do we need?

-speed up the natural soil carbon cycle and interrupt it on the way back up to the atmosphere, locking it as biochar
+- who to hire
+- where to hire (mensa)
+how much money will this actually take?

 add citations and references to the appropriate papers